muratk5n/thirdwave/en/README.md

 ---

-To the contrary, pre-agriculture free speech was our default setting.
+On the contrary, pre-agriculture free speech was our default setting.
 People keep forgetting there were humans before towns, kings, farming and armies, before "civilization".
 We've lived that way for 300K years, only for 10K in comparison as villagers, near domesticated